grafana/google-sheets-datasource/src/docs/configuration.md

-# Configuring the Google Sheets Datasource
+# Configuring the Google Sheets data source

 The Google Sheets data source is using the [Google Sheet API](https://developers.google.com/sheets/api) to access spreadsheets.
 The data source supports two ways of authenticating against the Google Sheets API. **API Key** auth is used to access public spreadsheets, and **Google JWT File** auth using a service account is used to access private files.